CANADEM

-CANADEM is an Ottawa based non-profit, government-related organization established in 1996 with funding from the Global Affairs Canada.
-Its main purpose is to bolster peace, order, and good governance efforts through connecting international agencies (UN, Organization for Security and Co-operation in Europe, Organization of American States, etc.) to civilian experts.
+CANADEM is an Ottawa based non-profit, government-related organization established in 1996 with funding from Global Affairs Canada.
+Its main purpose is to bolster peace, order, and good governance efforts by connecting international agencies (UN, Organization for Security and Co-operation in Europe, Organization of American States, etc.) to civilian experts.
 Originally designed as Canada's national roster of civilian experts, CANADEM is now the largest roster of screened international civilian experts in the world.
 This non-profit Roster of International Experts enables international agencies, governments, and other non-profit organizations to rapidly connect with qualified professionals.
-The U.S. State Department's Office for Reconstruction and Stabilization lists CANADEM as one of its International Partners in peace building.
+The U.S. State Department's Office for Reconstruction and Stabilization lists CANADEM as one of its International Partners in peacebuilding.

 CANADEM is an official partner of UN Office for the Coordination of Humanitarian Affairs through its Procap Program.
 A similar partnership exists between UNICEF and CANADEM for emergency surge deployments.